Weis Markets: 21st century

+On July 19, 2018 Weis Markets opened a second store in Morris County NJ in the town of Randolph (where a former A&P used to operate before A&P's bankruptcy in 2015).

 Legal case

 The Weis supermarket located in Park Hills Plaza along U.S. Route 220 in Altoona, Pennsylvania, was the subject of a key 1960s United States Supreme Court case concerning the "public forum doctrine."
 The Court held that a union picket in the supermarket parcel pickup area and parking lot was permissible because the "shopping center here is clearly the functional equivalent to the business district" of a city.
 At the time of the picketing, the Weis store was located in Logan Valley Mall, the Park Hills Plaza was not built until the mid-1970s, at which time Weis moved across U.S. Route 220 to its current location.

+Shooting

+In the early hours on the morning of June 8, 2017, employees at a Weis Markets supermarket in Eaton Township, Pennsylvania, United States, were stocking and closing the store for the night.
+Shortly before 1:00 a.m., 24-year-old Randy Stair barricaded the exits of the store and proceeded to shoot and kill three of his co-workers before fatally shooting himself over the belief that he would be reborn as a "ghost girl" character from Danny Phantom.

 Banners

 In addition to the Weis Markets banner, the company once operated supermarkets under the King's and Mr. Z's banners.
 Those two banners were centered primarily in the Lehigh Valley and the Poconos, respectively, and were acquired in 1993 (Mr.Z's) and 1994 (King's).
 Since their acquisitions, these stores have been remodeled or replaced.
 In 2009, they were rebranded to the Weis banner, as was its Cressler's store in Shippensburg.
 In 2011, it converted its three Scot's Lo-Cost stores, a warehouse store concept, located in Montoursville, Mill Hall, and Coal Township, to the Weis banner.

 At one time, the company operated a few stores as Big-Top Market, but as of 2006, no more stores exist under this banner.

-Additionally, Weis Markets owned a majority-stake in, and operated, a chain of pet supply warehouse stores called SuperPetz.
+Weis Markets owned a majority-stake in, and operated, a chain of pet supply warehouse stores called SuperPetz.
 The first SuperPetz store opened in 1991 in Dayton, Ohio.
 Weis Markets acquired an 80% stake in the chain in late 1993.
 Some stores included grooming services, dog training, and veterinary clinics.
 While their now-defunct website indicated they had 33 pet stores in eleven states in 2003, their footprint shrunk to only seven stores in June 2011, all of which were in Pennsylvania.
 None remain today.